Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Introduction

-We generalize the original approach from the hiring a team problem by exploring two organizations of the market.
-The original approach corresponds to the \emph{centralized setting}, where the agents communicate only with the client by issuing their bids.
-In this paper we also consider a decentralized setting, where the whole already-formed teams of agents can bid for a project.
-To the best of our knowledge this formulation of the problem is novel and leads to the new class of games.
-Additionally, we generalize the original approach by considering two types of compensation of the agents.
-In the \emph{project salary model} (corresponding to the original approach) the agents are payed for their whole participation in the project (irrespectively of the contributed effort); in the \emph{hourly salary model} the agents can decide how to organize their work, and are payed for the time spent working in the project.
+Additionally, we generalize the hiring a team problem by considering two types of agents' compensation.
+In the \emph{project salary model} (corresponding to the original approach) the agents are payed for their work irrespectively of the contributed effort.
+We propose a new payment model, the \emph{hourly salary}, in which the agents are payed for the time spent working on the project.

-Although our main contribution lies in considering the decentralized setting, we also complement the literature on the centralized one~\cite{Iwasaki:2007:FMH:1781894.1781924, Garg:2003:CGG:779928.779982, Archer:2007:FPM:1186810.1186813, Talwar:2003:PTF:646517.696327, Chen:2010:FMD:1917827.1918350, Chen:2007:CLE:1283383.1283459, Karlin:2005:BVF:1097112.1097495}.
-To the best of our knowledge, the current literature focuses on designing truthful mechanisms in the hiring a team problem that encourage agents to ask for the salaries corresponding to their actual costs of participation in a project.
-The known truthful mechanisms, however, result in a significant overpayment of the project issuer~\cite{Garg:2003:CGG:779928.779982, Archer:2007:FPM:1186810.1186813, Talwar:2003:PTF:646517.696327, Chen:2010:FMD:1917827.1918350, Chen:2007:CLE:1283383.1283459, Karlin:2005:BVF:1097112.1097495}.
-In contrast to this literature, we consider the mechanism in which the agents are payed their asking salaries, and nothing more.
-This mechanism, which corresponds to the first-price-auctions, is manipulable, but once the agents set their asking salaries no overpayment is required.
-Since the first-price-auctions are, in general, more prone to collusions~\cite{krishna-2002}, we believe this auction system is relevant in our case.

-Finally, in contrast to but also complementing the previous works, we focus on the computational aspects of finding winning coalitions rather than on the designing truthful mechanism.